chrisdanford/BetterXcodeGitBlame/README.md

 ## Installation

 *Warning*: This script modifies the conents of the Xcode package to wrap Xcode's internal version of git.
-If you upgrade Xcode, you will need to re-run this script to restore functionality.

 ```bash
 sudo bash <(curl -s https://raw.githubusercontent.com/chrisdanford/BetterXcodeGitBlame/master/install)
 ```

+*Warning*: If you upgrade Xcode, you will need to re-run this script to restore functionality.

 ## Overview